ByteriX/BxTextField/README.md

 - [x] Inherited from `UITextField` and don't use delegate
 - [x] Can use patterns sides with constant text
 - [x] Have formatting putting with different filling direction
-- [x] Correct working with selection text
+- [x] Correct working with selecting/editing text
 - [x] Fixed native issues (problems with edges)
+- [x] Covered of Tests

 ## Requirements